Calgary Police Service

 The Calgary Police Service is a leader in fostering awareness and understanding, both within the Police Service and between the Service and Calgary’s diverse communities.
 We are instrumental in preserving the quality of life in our community by maintaining Calgary as a secure place in which to live.

-The Calgary Police Service Diversity Resource Team actively engages with Calgary's diverse communities.
+The Calgary Police Service Diversity Resource Team actively engages with Calgary's diverse communities and works closely with the Calgary Catholic Immigration Society and the Centre for Newcomers to educate and meet the needs of newly arrived immigrants.
 The team provides a variety of programs and presentations within the community.
-The team's specialized knowledge of Calgary’s diverse cultures can help obtain successful resolutions to investigations or any other incidents.
-They assist with investigations or incidents where specific knowledge of diverse populations can help.
-This includes hate crimes or hate incidents.
+Their specialized knowledge of Calgary’s diverse cultures can help assist with investigations and help obtain successful resolutions to investigations or any other incidents.

 The Diversity Resource Team portfolios include: